Sage Vs QuickBooks – which is better?

 What is Quickbooks?

 QuickBooks is intended to suit small to medium-sized organisations.
-But, they additionally give a solution to self-employed people to help them handle their accounting needs.
+However, they also provide a solution for self-employed people to help them manage their accounting needs.
 This cloud-based accounting software incorporates all you require to deal with your pay, expenses, and taxes with enhanced visibility.

 More features will be accessible as you move up to higher pricing levels, permitting functionality to deal with a bigger labour force and more intricate transactions.